-I refer to my investments as my ‘lazy portfolio‘ because that’s what they are commonly referred to when only a few funds are selected for long-term growth.
+I refer to my investments as my “lazy portfolio” because that’s what they are commonly referred to when only a few funds are selected for long-term growth.

 I like to have a mix of 50% domestic, 50% international in my portfolio.
-That means I have to put some domestic stocks into my taxable to keep the proper ratio.
+That means I have to put some domestic stocks into my taxable account to keep the proper ratio.

-Welp, that’s pretty much it.
+That’s pretty much it.
 Lazy portfolios FTW.
 Actively managed portfolios FTL.
 Here’s a fantastic video about why you should avoid them.
 Watch it.
 I didn’t even really want to when I first watched it and I found it immensely entertaining/informative.

-If you don’t have a big enough initial investment for a Vanguard mutual fund – nearly all of them have ETF alternatives.
+If you don’t have a big enough initial investment for a Vanguard mutual fund, nearly all of them have ETF alternatives.

-Also, invest early.
-Compound interest is the 8th wonder of the world.
+But out of all this writing, remember to invest early: Compound interest is the eighth wonder of the world.